ga-wdi-boston/full-stack-project-practice/practice.md

 What is your project idea?
 How did you come up with it?
 Why?
 Who would use it?

+MADE A PRESENTATION IN PHOTOSHOP!!
+Not sure how to link it but ask me whatever -- I'm good to go!

 ## Write between 3-5 user stories

 We have gone over this before.
 Please refer to your notes, previous repos or the